 Watson marks a significant advancement in machine intelligence & Natural Language Processing.
 It showed the world, combining multiple elements within sentences, it can respond appropriately.
 Today, its underlying technology is deployed in various domains, helping businesses to grow.

 From creating bots for research and novelty in the ’90s to building them today for utility - this trajectory shows how chatbots have evolved.
 Amazon’s Alexa, Apple’s Siri, Google Assistant, and Microsoft’s Cortana - have transformed the current landscape of chatbots.
 They can imitate human conversations, help customers have their queries answered in real-time, crack jokes, and even play songs for us!

 By leveraging NLU, LSTM (Long short-term memory) and DM (Dialogue Management), chatbots today are built thoughtfully and designed to address requirements for specific domains.
-Advanced conversational AI platforms are making them more intelligent and functional, keeping the user needs & goals in mind.
+Advanced Generative Conversational AI platforms are making them more intelligent and functional, keeping the user needs & goals in mind.
 Imbibed with the ability to ‘understand’ the mood of the user, chatbots have brought down the expenditure on maintaining a large base of customer service representatives and have also improved workforce efficiency.

 Hence, the demand for chatbots is increasing at a tremendous pace across verticals.
 In a recent survey, Gartner predicted that 85% of our engagement with businesses will be done without interacting with another human by 2020.
 Instead, we’ll be using self-service options and chatbots.